Bills fire Rex and Rob Ryan, bench Tyrod Taylor; Anthony Lynn becomes interim coach

-The Buffalo Bills have made the decision many saw coming.
+The Buffalo Bills made the decision many saw coming.
 Rex Ryan has been fired as head coach just prior to the season finale, the team announced early Tuesday.
 Defensive coordinator Rob Ryan also has been let go.

 Offensive coordinator Anthony Lynn has been named interim head coach.
 Lynn replaced offensive coordinator Greg Roman in Week 3 and could be a candidate to replace Rex Ryan full time after the season.